 - First, you need to finely chop your onions and garlic cloves.

 - To prepare the prawns for cooking, remove their heads first.
 Pull the heads out of the body rather than cutting it with a knife.
 Now remove the tail, shell and legs of the prawns.
 After removing all the unnecessary parts you are left with the meaty part of the prawn.
 Now, you need to devein your prawns.
 Make a shallow cut along the length of the back of the prawns.
 Remove the black vein with the help of your knife’s tip.
 Wash them thoroughly.

 - Wash and soak rice for at least 10 to 15 minutes before cooking.

 - Take a large saucepan and fill it with water.
 Put rice in the water-filled pan and add salt to it.
-Start heating the saucepan and add cinnamon to it.
+Start heating the saucepan.
 Let it cook for 8 minutes on maximum heat.
 After the rice has been properly boiled allow it to cool to some degree and then remove excess water by Make sure that the rice doesn't stick to the bottom of your saucepan by constantly and carefully stirring it.

 - To prepare the sauce for our biryani again take a saucepan and this time add 80g or 2.8oz of unsalted butter and heat it on medium flame.
 After making sure that the butter is nice and hot add chopped garlic to it.
 After 4-5 minutes the garlic should change its colour to a light golden brown.